quailjs/quail/docs/tests/checkboxHasLabel.rst

 .. php:class:: checkboxHasLabel

-<p>All <code>input</code> elements with a type of "checkbox" should have a corresponding <code>label</code> element.
+All <code>input elements with a type of "checkbox" should have a corresponding <code>label element.
 Screen readers often enter a "form mode" where only label text is read aloud to the user